 The presence of crime is part and parcel of life in the Philippines.
 While there are certainly more dangerous places in the world, the the Philippines has one of the highest crime rates in Southeast Asia.
 We are constantly aware of the possibility of being harmed and our property being damaged.

 As much as we can be cautious about locking our homes and not walking alone at night, it is impossible to account for all possibilities.
 That is why insurance can be so important.
 Yet millions of Filipinos are uninsured.

 Insurance that covers you in the case of a burglary can help you replace your possessions, which could cost hundreds of thousands of pesos.
 For people who own their homes, homeowners insurance covers most of the contents.
 For those who are renting, renters insurance is necessary.

 What is renters insurance?
 Here is a quick guide.

 Renters insurance provides coverage for your possessions if you don’t own a home.
 In other words, when renting your place, your things are vulnerable to damage and theft but are not covered by the landlord’s insurance.
 Renters’ insurance pays out claims in this context.

 Renters’ insurance can actually cover 3 types of claims, not just one.
 These include:

 - personal liability

 - additional living expenses

 Personal liability cover refers to claims for any damages you cause to someone else’s property or person.
-For example, if you accidentally hit them with your bike and they need medical treatment, your renters insurance may pay their bills.
-If their phone breaks as well, your renters insurance may cover repairs or replacement.
+For example, if you accidentally hit them with your bike and they need medical treatment, your renters’ insurance may pay their bills.
+If their phone also breaks, your renters’ insurance may cover repairs or replacements.